WebRTCventures/serverless-twilio-cr-aws/README.md

 1. Check CloudWatch logs for both Lambda functions
 2. Verify the TwiML endpoint URL is correctly configured in Twilio
-3. Ensure your OpenAI API key is valid and has sufficient quota
+3. Ensure your AWS account has access to the Amazon Bedrock model you're using
 4. Check that the WebSocket URL in the TwiML response matches your API Gateway WebSocket URL
 5. Verify Lambda permissions are correctly set up for DynamoDB access
 6. Check that the integration URI format is correct in the SAM template